 When a user searches for hotels in a destination on Google, a hotel search box appears directly below Google Ads.
 The user can click on one of the listings, scroll down to click the “View all hotels” button, or enter new dates and filters to revise the search.

-If the user clicks on a hotel listing, the user is taken to the hotel’s Google My Business page, where information about the property is displayed, along with a list of booking sources and available rates, starting with Google Hotel Ads, followed by unpaid (or organic) listings.
+If the user clicks on a hotel listing, the user is taken to the hotel’s Google My Business page, where information about the property or vacation rental is displayed, along with a list of booking sources and available rates, starting with Google Hotel Ads, followed by unpaid (or organic) listings.

 If the user searches a hotel’s name on Google, the hotel’s knowledge panel appears to the right of the screen (or below Google Ads on mobile searches), along with booking sources and rates.